andrejkn/react-presentation/README.md

 ================
 - React is a JS library for creating UIs.
 - Created by Facebook
-- Used to create component
+- Used for creating components
 - Lots of people use React as the V in MVC
 - It is NOT a template library (handlebar.js, mustache.js, ...)